Engagement Survey or Culture Bomb? 3 Employee Survey Best Practices

 More and more organizations are viewing annual engagement surveys as another box to check, and once the study concludes, results are put on a shelf to collect dust until the following year.
-An engagement survey without action is like a tree falling in the forest with no one around to hear it.
-Please excuse the analogies – I’m in a whimsical headspace today.
-But I think I’ve made my case.
+[Note: This post was updated August 2022]

 Sadly, employees are growing more skeptical of engagement surveys because they aren’t seeing resulting action.
 According to one study, 80 percent of employees believe HR managers would not act on survey results.

 If you’re going to move forward with an employee engagement survey, do it right.
-Take the following steps to build engagement, not bomb it.
+Take the following 3 steps to build engagement, not bomb it.